Concordium/concordium.github.io/source/testnet/guides/run-node.rst

    -  On *Linux*, allow Docker to be run as a non-root user.

-2. Download and extract the `Concordium Node and Client`_ software.
+2. Download and extract the :ref:`concordium-node-and-client-download` software.
 This produces a directory named ``concordium-software``.
 Move this folder into the ``Documents`` folder of your home directory.
 It's very important that this directory is moved in its entirety and with the